 Exact-match semantics.
 This rule matches when the name name being updated is identical to the contents of the name field.

-This rule matches when the name being updated is a subdomain subdomain of, or identical to, the contents of the name field.
-This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone in which the update-policy statement appears.
-This obviates the need to type the zone name twice, and enables the use of zonesub a standard update-policy statement in multiple zones without modification.
-When this rule is used, the name field is omitted.
-The name field is subject to DNS wildcard expansion, and wildcard this rule matches when the name being updated is a valid expansion of the wildcard.
-This rule matches when the name being updated matches the contents of the identity field.
-The name field is ignored, but should be the same as the identity field.
-The self self nametype is most useful when allowing using one 3611 key per name to update, where the key has the same name as the name to be updated.
-The identity would be specified as (an asterisk) in this case.
-This rule is similar to self except that subdomains of self selfsub can also be updated. - This rule is similar to self except that only subdomains of selfwild self can be updated.
-This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and and ms-self converts it machine realm allowing the machine to update ms-sell machine.realm.
+subdomain This rule matches when the name being updated is a subdomain of, or identical to, the contents of the name field. zonesub This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone in which the update-policy statement appears.
+This obviates the need to type the zone name twice, and enables the use of a standard update-policy statement in multiple zones without modification.
+When this rule is used, the name field is omitted. wildcard The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated is a valid expansion of the wildcard. self This rule matches when the name being updated matches the contents of the identity field.
+The name field is ignored, but should be the same as the identity field or "."
+The self nametype is most useful when allowing using one key per name to update, where the key has the same name as the name to be updated.
+The identity would be specified as (an asterisk) in this case. selfsub This rule is similar to self except that subdomains of self can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated. ms-self This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
 The REALM to be matched is specified in the identity field.

-mssubdomain This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+The name field should be set to "." ms- subdomain This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+The REALM to be matched is specified in the identity field. krb5-self This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
 The REALM to be matched is specified in the identity field.
+The name field should be set to "."